-Term Meaning Index in the Risks Report Securitization Traditional securitization is a structure where cash flows from a collection of base exposures is used to serve at least two different layers of positions or risk layers, which reflect different credit risk levels.
-Payments to investors are contingent on the performance of the specific base exposures, as opposed to payments arising from the obligation of the entity which generated such exposure.
+Term Meaning Index in the Risks Report Asset and Liability Management (ALM) A technique applied by organizations to align the composition of assets and liabilities in order to ensure an adequate return on equity.
+This means management of risks arising from gaps between the composition of assets and liabilities, at the business level.
+This includes processes for management of market and liquidity risks, setting shadow pricing etc. Chapter "Corporate governance for risks management at the Bank Group", chapter "Credit risk", chapter "Market and interest risk" Average effective duration The average term to maturity of debentures.
+Measured in years, by weighting principal and interest payments for the debenture over its term to final maturity.
+The average effective duration of a debenture reflects the financial instrument's sensitivity to changes in interest rates.
+Average effective duration is calculated as the ratio between the weighted average debenture payouts to its price.
+Chapter "Regulatory capital", chapter "Market and interest risk" Banking portfolio / non-negotiable portfolio The banking portfolio, which is the Bank's primary activity, consists of all transactions not included in the negotiable portfolio, including financial derivatives used to hedge the banking portfolio.
+Chapter "Market risk and interest risk" Credit control A review process designed to assess performance of the team involved in extending credit and the overall status of the credit portfolio.
+This process is retroactively conducted by the Bank's Credit Control Department; the review includes a review of rating reliability and appropriateness of classification and provision.
 Chapter "Credit risk" Credit underwriting A process which includes analysis and assessment of credit risk inherent in a transaction and approval of such transaction in conformity with policy and procedures, in order to extend credit.
-Chapter "Credit risk" Credit control A review process designed to assess performance of the team involved in extending credit and the overall status of the credit portfolio.
-This process is retroactively conducted by the Bank's Credit Control Department; the review includes a review of rating reliability and appropriateness of classification and provision.
-Chapter "Corporate governance for risks management at the Bank Group", chapter "Credit risk" ISDA agreement An agreement which covers transactions in derivatives between banks and allows for aggregation and offset into a single amount of net obligations of either party to all transactions together, upon occurrence of a bankruptcy event or another event which qualifies for transaction closing, according to the agreement.
-Chapter "Credit risk" Debt under restructuring Problematic debt under restructuring is defined as debt for which, for economic or legal reasons related to financial difficulties of the debtor, the Bank has made a concession by way of modification to terms and conditions of the debt, designed to make it easier for the debtor to make cash payments in the near term (reduction or postponement of cash payments due from the debtor), or by way of receiving other assets as debt repayment (in whole or in part).
+Chapter "Scope", chapter "Credit risk" Debt under restructuring Problematic debt under restructuring is defined as debt for which, for economic or legal reasons related to financial difficulties of the debtor, the Bank has made a concession by way of modification to terms and conditions of the debt, designed to make it easier for the debtor to make cash payments in the near term (reduction or postponement of cash payments due from the debtor), or by way of receiving other assets as debt repayment (in whole or in part).
 Chapter "Credit risk" Debt under special supervision Debt under special supervision is debt with potential weaknesses, which require special attention by Bank management.
 Should these weaknesses not be addressed, the likelihood of debt repayment may deteriorate.
 Chapter "Credit risk"